Project60/org.project60.banking/docs/config-explanation.md

 !!! note
     If you need to use other formats you can check the [How To Guide](how-to.md) which will probably give you enough information for your next step.

+## Analyzing (and Matching)

+The process of analyzing tries to interpret and enrich the imported data to be able to do suggestion what should be done in the data.

+Quite an abstract description, but if I make it a little more pragmatic: analyzing could be checking if there is a IBAN (International Bank Account Number) in the data and if so, use that to match it with a contact in CiviRM that has that IBAN registered.

+To be able to do that you will need to configure _Analyser_ and _Matcher Plugins_.
+These are configurable parts that tell CiviBanking how to analyse part of the data, or how to match the transaction.
+It could also tell CiviBanking to ignore certain transactions etc.
+All these kind of plugins will have the **plugin class** Matcher and different **Implementations** doing things like analysing, matching or ignoring.

+A configuration of CiviBanking will have some of these by default, but during the implementation process you will probably need to configure a few more.

+In the subsections below I will explain what the different **implementations** are and mean, and give you some examples of some of the implementations.
+This should give you a first idea of what is required.
+If you want to know more about creating your own plugins of the **Matcher** class, check the section [How to create a matcher](create-matcher.md).

+### Implementation Types

+* Default Options Matcher Plugin - this plugin will be installed by default and provide the default suggestions _process manually_ or _ignore in CiviCRM_
+* General Matcher Plugin
+* Create Contribution Matcher Plugin - a plugin that will create a contribution based on specific matches
+* Contribution Matcher - a plugin that will try to find a pending contribution matching the payment and set it to completed
+* Recurring Contribution Matcher Plugin - a plugin that will try to find a recurring contribution for the payment and create an installment (a linked completed contribution)
+* SEPA Matcher - a plugin that will try to find a SEPA mandate and record the payment as installment (find a pending contribution and set it to completed)
+* Membership Matcher Plugin
+* Ignore Matcher
+* Batch Matcher
+* RegEx Analyser
+* Account Lookup Analyser
+* Dummy Matcher Test Plugin - is there for testing purposes, not really usable in real life

+### Regex Analyser Plugin example
+For example, an _Analyser Plugin_ might check in the imported data if the field **name** contains something like _MOLLIE_ or _mollie_, the financial type should be set to a certain value.

+The _analyser plugin_ will have configuration details to specify the _regular expression_ to look for (more information on Regular Expressions [here](https://en.wikipedia.org/wiki/Regular_expression)) and how to enrich the transaction data with the correct financial type.

+### Contribution Matcher Plugin example

+### SEPA Matcher Plugin example

+### Membership Matcher Plugin

+### Ignore Plugin example